BlueQuartzSoftware/DREAM3D/Source/Plugins/IO/Documentation/IOFilters/EnsembleInfoReader.md

 | BoundaryPhase | 4 |
 | UnknownPhaseType | 999 |

-## Example ##
+## Example Input ##

 __Phase numbering starts at One (1).
-Phase Zero (0) is reserved for internal use in DREAM3D.__
-For example if you have a structure that has 2 phases that consist of a Cubic Primary phase and a Hexagonal Matrix phase the file would be the following:
+Phase Zero (0) is reserved for internal use in DREAM.3D__ For example, if you have a structure that has 2 phases that consist of a Cubic Primary phase and a Hexagonal Matrix phase the file would be the following:

 	[EnsembleInfo]
 	Number_Phases=2